List of BanG Dream! characters: Lisa Imai

 Lisa Imai (今井 リサ, Imai Risa) is the bassist of Roselia, a first-year international studies student at Yotsuba, and Yukina's best friend and neighbor since childhood.
 She plays a crimson ESP BTL.
 She has the appearance of a gyaru, but often does things that does not suit that image and ends up hiding it.
 Lisa is a very compassionate person who loves taking care of others.
 She is very social, and has lots of friends.
 Lisa also loves baking cookies for others, and she is even called the mother of Roselia.
 Outside of the band, she works part-time in a convenience store with Moca and used to be in Haneoka's dance and tennis clubs.

-Growing up with Yukina, Lisa used to play the bass before stopping to focus on her nails.
-When Sayo points out Roselia needs a bassist, Lisa offers to fill in for practices but becomes a permanent member after impressing the others.
-Although Lisa feels she is the least experienced musician in the band, her outgoing and helpful personality keeps the members content.
-Nevertheless, she is keen on supporting the band musically, including attempting to write lyrics.
-Ahead of Future World Fes, she questions her reasons for being part of Roselia, but conversations with her bandmates and reminiscing about her youth with Yukina prompts her to recall wishing to support her childhood friend in music.

 Lisa was originally voiced by Yurika Endō until her retirement in May 2018, and Yuki Nakashima took over as her replacement.
 In the English dub, Lisa is portrayed by Nastasia Marquez.